alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 ```

 This particular server has served up to now more than 73 billion requests,
-most of them 204 as expected.
+most of them resulting in 204 No Content as expected
+(shown here as `204-count`).
 Given that the server has been up for 38 days,
 it has served almost two billion requests per day.
-Just the 204 requests have collectively taken 400 million seconds to process,
+Just the 204 requests have collectively taken 400 million seconds to process
+(shown as `204-sum`),
 or 12.7 years;
-it results in a little over 5 ms per request.
+the average is a little over 5 ms per request.

 Note that these timings are for _latency_, not for total processing time.
 The filter server consumes almost no CPU time itself on each request,